PeterLuschny/Calendars.jl/README.md

 The European date number is similar to the day number [Rata Die](https://en.wikipedia.org/wiki/Rata_Die) defined by `R`eingold and `D`ershowitz.
 In fact, `RD` differs only by two days from the European date number since `RD` is based on the proleptic Gregorian calendar and CE-0001-01-01 = EC-0001-01-03.
 But we think it is much more natural to start at the beginning of the Julian calendar, JD-0001-01-01 = EC-0001-01-01, and not with a 'proleptic' relation.

 The `Julian day number` `JN` is the count of days since the beginning of the Julian Period in 4713 BCE.
 There is also a `continuous` form of the Julian day number, `JC`, containing a fraction that represents a `daytime`.
-This form we will not use here; our counts are pure integers.
-However, we remark that if a day indicated by a common (midnight based) date starts with the `JC` N.5 and ends with `JC` (N+1).4999..., then the corresponding day number `JN` is (N+1), which could be seen as (N+1).0 in terms of `JC`, indicating the noon of that day.
-But conceptually, a counter is different from a point in time.
+This form we do not use.
+Our counts are pure integers, likewise our algorithms do not use real numbers.

+However, we remark that if a day indicated by a common (midnight based) date starts in the continuous form with the `JC` N.5 and ends with `JC` (N+1).4999..., then the corresponding day number `JN` is (N+1), which could be seen as (N+1).0 in terms of `JC`, indicating the noon of that day.
+Conceptually, of course, a counter is a different thing than a point in time.

 ```julia